The Chinese government recently implemented a new policy that’s sparked conversations about childhood myopia and online gaming.

 Whether or not myopia has set in already, we can help preserve your child’s eye health and lower their risk of developing sight-threatening eye diseases like glaucoma, cataracts, macular degeneration and retinal detachment in the future.

-To learn more about our services or schedule your child’s myopia consultation, contact Family Vision Solutions in Houston today!
+To learn more about our services or schedule your child’s myopia consultation, contact Family Vision Solutions in Spring today!

-Family Vision Solutions offers myopia management to patients from Houston, Bellaire, Hunters Creek Village, and Piney Point Village, Texas and surrounding communities.
+Family Vision Solutions offers myopia management to patients from Spring, Aldine, The Woodlands, and Houston, Texas and surrounding communities.

 - A: Children, teens, and young adults who are nearsighted or are at risk of becoming nearsighted are ideal candidates for myopia management.
 If you think myopia management is right for you or your child, speak with us about how we can help.
 Remember, the sooner your child starts myopia management, the better their outcome will be.